-- 7.3 There must be a reasonable expectation of privacy in relation to the content disclosed.
-Factors relevant to this include, but are not limited to: - whether the content is in the public domain - whether the content is intimate, sensitive or traumatic in nature - whether the content is particularly embarrassing or has the potential to impact negatively on reputation - whether the individual is particularly vulnerable - the seriousness of the circumstances (eg the means by which the information was gathered, whether the broadcast was exploitative or gratuitous) - whether the individual has made efforts to protect their privacy, or has not consented to the broadcast - the nature of the individual, ie: - Public figures, particularly those exercising public power, and others who seek publicity, generally have lower reasonable expectations of privacy in relation to matters pertaining to their public roles. - \circ Children under the age of 16 can reasonably expect high levels of privacy. - 7.4 A person will not usually have a reasonable expectation of privacy in relation to matters in the public domain but the public nature of such matters is not determinative. - 7.5 While a person will not usually have a reasonable expectation of privacy in a public place (ie one generally accessible to, and/or in view of, the public) such an expectation may exist where it is obvious from the circumstances that the individual is particularly vulnerable, for example: - people caught up in emergencies
+7.38.3 There must be a reasonable expectation of privacy in relation to the content disclosed.
+Factors relevant to this include, but are not limited to:

+- whether the content is in the public domain - whether the content is intimate, sensitive or traumatic in nature - whether the content is particularly embarrassing or has the potential to impact negatively on reputation - whether the individual is particularly vulnerable - the seriousness of the circumstances (eg the means by which the information was gathered, whether the broadcast was exploitative or gratuitous) - whether the individual has made efforts to protect their privacy, or has not consented to the broadcast, where consent would be a reasonable requirement for filming. - the nature of the individual, ie: - Public figures, particularly those exercising public power, and others who seek publicity, generally have lower reasonable expectations of privacy in relation to matters pertaining to their public roles). - Children under the age of 16 can reasonably expect high levels of privacy, careful application of the privacy requirements. - 7.48.4 A person will not usually have a reasonable expectation of privacy in relation to matters in the public domain but the public nature of such matters is not determinative definitive. - 7.58.5 While a person will not usually have a reasonable expectation of privacy in a public place (ie one generally accessible to, and/or in view of, the public) such an expectation may exist